-If you want a delicious fall snack to eat with apples or grahams, this pumpkin dip is amazing – with hints of salt and the yummy taste of caramel!
+If you want a delicious fall dessert to eat with apples or grahams, this pumpkin dip is amazing.
+Features cream cheese and Cool Whip.

 While we wait for the beautiful leaves to change color and the cool air to swoop in, there is no better time than now to break out all things pumpkin spice.
 Do you love pumpkin desserts as much as I do??
 That’s a rhetorical question.